-The hot, dry, windy West Texas weather can rob you of one of your most precious resources for drilling and fracking operations - water.
+The hot, dry, windy West Texas weather can rob you of one of your most precious resources for drilling and fracing operations - water.

 To help minimize this loss, Big D has pioneered water evaporation control through the use of floating frac pit covers.
-Many operators have expressed that during hot months they experience loss of 1 to 4 inches per day due to evaporation.
-An air tight floating cover is a proven money saver for operators, substantially reducing the evaporative loss of water resources.
-If a frac pit will be used for more than a year, an evaporative cover should be considered, off-setting the loss of evaporation and save you money long into the future.
+During the hot summer months, operators can experience losses of 1 to 4 inches of water per day due to evaporation.
+An air tight floating cover is a proven money-saver for operators, as it substantially reduces the evaporative loss of water resources.
+If a frac pit will be used for more than a year, we recommend for an evaporative cover to be installed to off-set the loss of evaporation and save your company money long into the future.

-The ideal time to install a cover is when the primary liner is being installed, or emptied to perform a “dry” installation.
-Big D has installed covers when pits are full of water where the cover is floated across the surface of the water.
+The ideal time to install a cover is when the primary liner is either being installed or emptied.
+However, Big D has installed covers when pits are full of water by floating the cover across the surface of the water.
 Although not preferred, this technique is considered a “wet” installation.
 In instances where produced water is being stored in a pit, a cover can be used in place of a bird net.